Strong and Hiding Distributed Certification of Bipartiteness: Introduction

 \section{Introduction}

 Distributed certification is a framework in distributed computing where nodes in a network collaboratively verify that the entire network (graph) satisfies a given property.
 Within this framework, a \emph{locally checkable proof (LCP)} is a non-deterministic distributed algorithm designed to verify global properties of a graph \( G \).
 It involves two components: a \emph{prover} and a \emph{distributed verifier}.
-The prover is an omnipotent computational entity, capable of performing any Turing-computable operation instantaneously.
+The prover is an omnipotent computational entity, capable of performing any (even uncomputable) operation instantaneously.
 Its role is to convince the distributed verifier, which consists of a collection of nodes within the graph, that \( G \) satisfies a particular property \( \mathcal{P} \).
 The LCP must satisfy the properties of \emph{completeness} and \emph{soundness}, which are defined in a manner akin to the classical proof systems from computational complexity theory.
 (See \cref{sec:defs} for precise definitions.)

-In this paper, we focus on \emph{$k$-coloring}, which consists of determining whether the input graph is $k$-colorable.
-This problem admits a simple one-round LCP with certificates consisting of $\cO(\log k)$ bits, representing the color of the node in a proper $k$-coloring.
-Our goal is to find a way to certify $k$-coloring \emph{without revealing} a proper $k$-coloring to the nodes.
-To achieve this, we introduce the notion of \emph{hiding} locally checkable proofs.
-Informally, an LCP for $k$-coloring is said to be hiding if there exist certificates that convince the verifier on every $k$-colorable graph, but there is no local algorithm that can extract a $k$-coloring (of all nodes) from these certificates.
-(We postpone a more in-depth discussion of this new notion to \cref{sec:intro-model}.)
+In this paper, we focus on the fundamental \emph{$k$-coloring} problem, which consists of determining whether the input graph $G$ is $k$-colorable.
+This problem admits a simple single-round LCP with certificates consisting of $O(\log k)$ bits, representing the color of the node in a proper $k$-coloring of $G$.
+We ask whether this is the only genuine strategy possible. \begin{quote} \textbf{Question.} Is it possible to certify $k$-coloring \emph{by other means than fully revealing} a proper $k$-coloring to the nodes? \end{quote} To explore this question, we introduce and explore the notion of \emph{hiding} locally checkable proofs.
+Informally, an LCP for $k$-coloring is said to be hiding if there exist certificates that convince the verifier on every $k$-colorable graph, but there is no deterministic local algorithm that can \emph{fully} extract a $k$-coloring from these certificates.
+In particular, if we have any distributed network executing such an algorithm, then \emph{at least one node} fails to produce a correct color.
+We postpone a more in-depth discussion of this new notion to \cref{sec:intro-model}.
+For now, the reader should keep in mind that it is \emph{very different} from cryptographic concepts as, for example, zero-knowledge proofs; see \cref{sec:related-work} for a more extensive discussion.